AlexDaichendt/site/src/routes/blog/warranty-msi-monitor/+page.md

 ---
 created: '2024-08-10'
 title: "Experience with MSI warranty for a monitor"
-description: 'Useful tips for avoiding common mistakes when writing a thesis.
-Includes recommendations for writing, formatting, figures and Latex.'
+description: "Positive review of MSI's warranty service for a monitor."
 keywords:
   - warranty
   - msi